-- The Fund previously transitioned assets into the London CIV Allianz Global Equity Fund with a value of £339m and the intention remains to invest assets through the London CIV Pool as and when suitable Pool investment solutions become available.
-An indicative timetable for investing through the Pool was set out in the July 2016 submission to Government.
-The key criteria for assessment of Pool solutions will be as follows: - That the Pool enables access to an appropriate solution that meets the objectives and benchmark criteria set by the Fund; and - That there is a clear financial benefit to the Fund in investing in the solution offered by the Pool, should a change of provider be necessary. - The PFP agreed in July 2017 to transition funds held in the London CIV Allianz Global Equity Fund to new managers within the London CIV.
-The new portfolio comprises of three managers, all of which are among the CIVs preferred managers.
-Two managers, Baillie Gifford and Janus Henderson, are within the CIV's Authorised Contractual Scheme (ACS) structure, while LGIM operate outside the CIV but under the auspices of the CIV.
+- 7.2 The key criteria for assessment of Pool solutions will be as follows: - That the Pool enables access to an appropriate solution that meets the objectives and benchmark criteria set by the Fund; and - That there is a clear financial benefit to the Fund in investing in the solution offered by the Pool, should a change of provider be necessary. - 7.3 The current portfolio comprises of two managers, all of which are among the CIVs preferred managers.
+One manager, Baillie Gifford, is within the CIV's Authorised Contractual Scheme (ACS) structure, while LGIM operate outside the CIV but under the auspices of the CIV.
 LGIM investment solutions could not be brought into the CIV because they use life funds which are not compatible with the vehicle operated by the CIV.
-Authorities however benefit from CIV negotiated fees and the CIV takes a small proportion in view of the fact that they have negotiated attractive fees. - Global equities held within the CIV amount to 30% of the Fund and are allocated as follows:
+Authorities however benefit from CIV negotiated fees and the CIV takes a small proportion in view of the fact that they have negotiated attractive fees. - 7.4 Global equities held within the CIV amount to 18.3% of the Fund and are allocated as follows:

-Asset class Manager % of Fund assets Benchmark and performance objective Baillie Gifford Global Alpha Fund 50% Benchmark Index: MSCI All County World -The objective of the Sub- fund is to exceed the rate of return of the MSCI All Country World Index (the "Index") -The fund aims to achieve capital growth by outperforming the MSCI All County World Index by 3% p.a. over the LGIM World Developed Equity Index Fund 40% market cycle Benchmark Index: FTSE Developed Index -The objective of the fund is to track the FTSE Developed Index within +/- 0.5% p.a. for two years out of three
+Asset class Manager % of Fund assets Benchmark and performance objective Baillie Gifford Global Alpha Fund 18.3% Benchmark Index: MSCI All County World -The objective of the Sub- fund is to exceed the rate of return of the MSCI All Country World Index (the "Index") -The fund aims to achieve capital growth by outperforming the MSCI All County World Index by 3% p.a. over the market cycle